Reaching 400hp on a £15,000 total budget is achievable, but only on the right platforms.

-All prices are UK used market figures as of 2026.
-Parts costs are mid-range quality components excluding labour.
+All pricing reflects the UK used market as of 2026.
+Parts costs are based on mid-range components and exclude labour.

 1. Audi S4 B8 / B8.5 (2008–2016) - EA837 3.0 TFSI Supercharged